nybbleasfr/ComfyUI-Nvidia-Docker/README.md

 **Note:** per https://github.com/mmartial/ComfyUI-Nvidia-Docker/issues/26, you must use `-v /usr/lib/wsl:/usr/lib/wsl -e LD_LIBRARY_PATH=/usr/lib/wsl/lib` to passthrough the nvidia drivers related to opengl.

+**Note:** per https://github.com/mmartial/ComfyUI-Nvidia-Docker/issues/82, "do not mount windows os directories for basedir, store them inside the WSL environment, and mount those to the docker".
+More details and links in the issue.

 The container can be used on Windows using "Windows Subsystem for Linux 2" (WSL2).
 For additional details on WSL, please read https://learn.microsoft.com/en-us/windows/wsl/about